-Laboratory space and Teaching Lab access will be assigned by the Head of the Department, and/or your supervisor on a priority basis, according to needs of an individual and the program involved.
+Laboratory space and Teaching Lab access will be assigned by the Head of Department, and/or your supervisor on a priority basis, according to the needs of an individual and the program involved.
 Do not enter or work in areas / laboratories unless you have obtained permission from the person in charge.
 Also, do not remove anything from the Laboratories (including glassware, chemicals, balances, etc.) without permission.

-Movement of any balances between labs and booking time in a Teaching Lab needs to be coordinated by Rob Ellis.
+Movement of any balances between labs and booking time in a Teaching Lab need to be coordinated by the Safety Technician.